ajitrajasekharan/simple_sbd/README.md

 # simple_sbd
-Breaks down paragraph into sentences on period char taking into account not breaking on period in numeric sequences and abbreviations
+Breaks down paragraph into sentences on period char taking into account not breaking on period in numeric sequences and abbreviations. *Note this not infer a period where it is missing.
+BERT's MLM can be used to perform missing period detection.*

 # Pre-requisites
 python 3.x